brainbot-com/es-nozzle/doc/filters.rst

-Removing unwanted files and directories
+Excluding files and directories
 =======================================

-As we've seen in the previous section, we can remove unwanted files and directories from synchronization to elasticsearch.
+As we've seen in the previous section, we can exclude files and directories from synchronization to elasticsearch.
 This is done by specifying the ``remove`` key inside filesystem sections.
 Multiple filters can be used for a single filesystem.

 Each filter must be declared in it's own ini section.